sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

 ## Acknowledgements

 I would like to thank my advisors Devi Parikh and Dhruv Batra without whom this work wouldn't have been possible.
 I would also like to thank my fellow teammates, Abhishek Das, Michael Cogswell, Ramakrishna Vedantam, Stefan Lee, and Harsh Agrawal for their insights and expertise that greatly assisted the research.
+Finally, I would like to thank Deshraj for making the amazing Demo.
 ----------